Covid-19 Antibody Test Now Available

 IgG antibody tests

 Qured’s Covid-19 antibody test can identify those who have shown an immune response to the virus, once they have recovered from suspected symptoms.
 The antibody test is also known as a serological test.
-Antibody tests are sampled using a small amount of blood, taken from your finger, which is then analysed by a laboratory to detect the relevant IgG antibody using an enzyme-linked immunosorbent assay, also called an ELISA test.
+Antibody tests require a venous blood sample collected by a healthcare professional, which is then analysed by a laboratory to detect the relevant IgG antibody using an enzyme-linked immunosorbent assay, also called an ELISA test.

 Why you may need a Covid-19 antibody test and what does it mean

-We recommend taking the antibody test after 21 days from exposure to the virus or the onset of symptoms (14 days in the case of a venous blood sample).
+We recommend taking the antibody test after 14 days from exposure to the virus or the onset of symptoms.
 The antibody test accurately detects a person's IgG antibody response to Covid-19: if a person tests positive for the antibody, this means they have had Covid-19.
 In the early days of an infection when the body’s immune response is still building, antibodies may not be detected and some people may not develop IgG antibodies even after proven infection with Covid-19 and will therefore test negative.

 How does the Qured testing process work

-Qured’s Covid-19 antibody test package includes either an on-site blood sample draw from a healthcare professional or telephone consultation with a GP before you take your sample yourself, depending which option you choose.
+Qured’s Covid-19 antibody test package includes an at-home blood sample draw from a healthcare professional.

 The Covid-19 antibody test does not detect whether you currently have the Covid-19 coronavirus.
 If you take the test whilst you still have coronavirus symptoms, your result may not be reliable.
 If you are still symptomatic and wish to take a test to determine whether or not you have Covid-19, click here to read more and purchase our Covid-19 PCR RNA test.